Guoziyang27/rational_framework/README.md

 # The Rational Agent Benchmark for Data Visualization

-This repository contains supplemental materials for the manuscript, The Rational Agent Benchmark for Data Visualization by Yifan Wu, Ziyang Guo, Michalis Mamakos, Jason Hartline, and Jessica Hullman.
+This repository contains supplemental materials for the manuscript, The Rational Agent Benchmark for Data Visualization.

 ## Contents